-Krippendorf’s Tribe (1998; Dir.: Todd Holland)
+Krippendorf’s Tribe (1998; Todd Holland)

 By Daniel Barnes

 As the film opens, Krippendorf’s family is still reeling from the death of his wife.
 The household is a disaster, his daughter treats him with icy disdain, the older son is acting out in disturbing ways, and the youngest son refuses to speak to him.
 Hilarious so far, but it gets even better.
 When Krippendorf learns that the university he works for is ready to pull his grant money, he delivers an impromptu lecture in which he claims to have discovered a long-lost New Guinean tribe.
-Despite the fact that his children are present at the lecture, Krippendorf forgoes the minor matter of shame.
+Even though his children are present at the lecture, Krippendorf forgoes the trivial matter of shame.

-The delightful cherub claims (out of thin air, mind you) that his father’s lost tribe performs a ritual in which they take a newly menstruating girl, lock her in a thatched hut, and anoint her with pig urine.
-For good measure, he presents to the school a cage filled with one of their pre-teen classmates (she is unmistakably played by a young Mila Kunis), a girl who has apparently agreed to participate in this depravity.
-The capper to the scene: a close-up shot of the pig’s nether-regions, followed by a quick cut to a close-up of Kunis opening her mouth wide.
-You’d think that trapping a child in a cage and spraying her face with pig urine would cause more than a minor fuss, but Krippendorf simply assures the principal that it won’t happen again and that’s all there is to that.
+The delightful cherub claims (out of thin air, mind you) that his father’s lost tribe performs a ritual in which they take a newly menstruating girl, lock her in a thatched hut and anoint her with pig urine.
+For good measure, he presents to the school a cage filled with one of their pre-teen classmates (a young Mila Kunis), a girl who has agreed to participate in this degradation.
+The capper to the scene: a close-up shot of the pig’s nether-regions, followed by a quick cut to a close-up of Kunis opening her mouth.
+You’d think that trapping a child in a cage and spraying her face with pig urine would cause more than a minor fuss, but Krippendorf assures the school principal that it won’t happen again and that’s all there is to that.

 KRIPPENDORF ON…SELLING YOUR SEX TAPE

 But that’s not all there is to that.
 Krippendorf is squeezed further by the imminent foreclosure of his house, so he agrees to sell sex footage of his phony tribe to the Discovery Channel (or whichever science and nature network aired hardcore pornography in 1998).
 He doesn’t have any sex footage, of course, so he liquors up Jenna Elfman (playing a hero-worshipping professor who unwittingly promotes the phony tribe), dresses her in native garb, films them having sex without her knowledge, and airs the video on national television.
 Once again, Elfman is only mildly perturbed at Krippendorf’s adorable antics, and later helps him further the deception when he impersonates a tribal chief at a gala dinner.
-At this point, the film began to take on the quicksand tone of a waking nightmare, culminating in a scene where Krippendorf, in full tribal regalia, humps Tom Poston’s leg.
+At this point, Krippendorf’s Tribe began to take on the quicksand tone of a waking nightmare, culminating in a scene where Krippendorf, in full tribal regalia, humps Tom Poston’s leg.

-Krippendorf is clearly one of the most hateful characters in modern film, a sick monster that makes Hannibal Lecter look like George Bailey, but ultimately he is let off the hook.
-His heretofore silent youngest son finally speaks up, and implores his father to continue the deception in one of those the-lie-makes-us-feel-better-about-the-truth speeches that have been so popular ever since Life is Beautiful ruined everything.
-Through a series of stomach-twisting contrivances, the university faculty decides to embrace Krippendorf, and agrees to write off his faked footage as a practical joke.
-Blackface, circumcision, child endangerment, kidnapping, and date rape.
+Krippendorf is one of the most hateful characters in modern film, a sick monster that makes Hannibal Lecter look like George Bailey, but ultimately he is let off the hook.
+His heretofore silent youngest son finally speaks up and implores his father to continue the deception in one of those the-lie-makes-us-feel-better-about-the-truth speeches that have been so popular ever since Life is Beautiful ruined everything.
+Through a series of stomach-twisting contrivances, the university faculty decides to embrace Krippendorf.
+They agree to write off his faked footage as a practical joke.
+Blackface, circumcision, child endangerment, kidnapping and date rape.
 That old bit!